Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Experiments

-\textbf{EntRGi reduces approximation error during early denoising steps.} To further analyze EntRGi’s behavior over the denoising trajectory, we examine the L2 discrepancy between the reward model input $\hat{\mathbf{e}}$ and the soft embedding $\bar{\mathbf{e}}$ across timesteps. \autoref{fig:l2_vs_error} reports this error averaged over sequence length $L=128$ and 32 prompts.
+\takeaway{EntRGi reduces approximation error during early denoising steps.} To further analyze EntRGi’s behavior over the denoising trajectory, we examine the L2 discrepancy between the reward model input $\hat{\ve}$ (which can be either $\ve_\text{EntRGi}$ or $\ve_\text{APS}$) and the soft embedding $\bar{\ve}=\ve_\text{soft}$ across timesteps. \autoref{fig:l2_vs_error} reports this error averaged over sequence length $L=128$ and 32 prompts\footnote{\autoref{fig:l2_vs_error} aggregates over tokens; we provide a finer-grained per-token entropy–error histogram in \appref{subsec:appdx_error_histogram}.}.
 At the initial denoising step ($t=T$), all tokens contribute to the approximation error, since the sequence is fully masked.
 As denoising progresses and tokens become increasingly determined, fewer positions contribute, leading to a natural decay in error as $t \rightarrow 0$.

-In moderate- to high-entropy regimes (entropy $\approx 4$--$6$), APS often samples discrete tokens whose embeddings $\tilde{\mathbf{e}}^l$ deviate substantially from $\bar{\mathbf{e}}^l$, resulting in large approximation error in early decoding.
-In contrast, EntRGi leverages token-level entropy to adaptively weight the soft embedding $\bar{\ve}^l$, reducing this discrepancy by trading off alignment error against reward-model reliability.
+In moderate- to high-entropy regimes (entropy $\approx 4$--$6$), APS often samples discrete tokens whose embeddings $\ve_\text{hard}^l$ deviate substantially from ${\ve}_\text{soft}^l$, resulting in large approximation error in early decoding.
+In contrast, EntRGi leverages token-level entropy to adaptively weight the soft embedding $\ve_\text{soft}^l$, reducing this discrepancy by trading off vocabulary error against reward-model reliability.
 As denoising progresses, the approximation error of both methods converges to zero.

-\textbf{EntRGi balances approximation error and reward-model reliability via token-level reweighting.} To understand the source of EntRGi’s gains, we analyze the relationship between predictive entropy and approximation error. \autoref{fig:error_aps_vs_eguide} visualizes the joint distribution of entropy and approximation error across three datasets.
-For APS (top row), approximation error remains high across moderate to high entropy regions and grows sharply with entropy, indicating a strong mismatch between the discretized reward inputs and the continuous logits being updated.
-This steep error–entropy coupling leads to unreliable gradient signals.

-In contrast, EntRGi (bottom row) exhibits a controlled and approximately linear error–entropy relationship.
-By adaptively reweighting soft embeddings and hard tokens at the token level, EntRGi limits approximation error in moderate-entropy regions while preserving reward-model fidelity at high entropy.
-This entropy-aware balancing produces more stable and reliable reward gradients, which directly translates into improved generation performance.